-The Government of Liberia through the Ministry of Public Works has warned against the construction of structures in the alleys around communities in the country, and has established a Zoning Taskforce that will deal with violators without compromised.
-“As we launch the Zoning Task Force today, let the word go forth to violators of Zoning Regulations that the taskforce will confront them without compromised”.
+The Government of Liberia through the Ministry of Public Works has warned against the construction of structures in the alleys around communities in the country, and established a Zoning Taskforce that will deal with violators without compromised.
+“As we launch the Zoning Task Force Today, let the word go forth to violators of Zoning Regulations that the taskforce will confront them without compromised”.

-The Public Works Ministry’s strongman said with funding from the National Road Fund (NRF) and other development partners, the Ministry in sync with the Government’s Pro -poor Agenda for Prosperity and Development (PAPD) will do all to impact infrastructural development.
+The Public Works Ministry’s strongman said with funding from the National Road Fund (NRF) and other development partners, the Ministry in sync with the Government’s Pro -poor Agenda for Prosperity and Development (PAPD) will do all it can to impact infrastructural development.

 Noting that many Liberians are in the constant habit of building on alleys without getting zoning permits from the Ministry of Public Works, the minister said “The blocking of alleyways by residents is the greatest degree of disservice to the government, and it must be condemned by all well-meaning Liberians.”